basid4739/Qwomanium-2025/README.md

-# The Quantum Galton Board using qiskit
+# Quantum Galton Board using qiskit
+Aim: To generate Quantum Galton Board (QGB) in a Quantum circuit using Qiskit.